Toutouwai/ListerNativeDateFormat/README.md

 In the "Date options" field in the module config, enter a list of date formats that are compatible with [wireDate()](https://processwire.com/api/ref/functions/wire-date/), one format per line.

+The default date format used by Lister is "rel".

 ![Date options](https://user-images.githubusercontent.com/1538852/149245884-9e03e3e8-3f12-4b27-ac9e-a310d9ff266e.png)